Pennsylvania Route 601: Route description

 The route makes a turn to the east-northeast and passes through more agricultural areas with some woods and homes.
 The road curves to the north-northeast and runs through more rural areas.
 PA 601 continues into Jenner Township, where the route curves northeast prior to a turn to the north.
 The route becomes Front Street and runs through the residential community of Jenners prior to coming to an intersection with US 30 in Ferrellton.
 After this, the road becomes Penn Avenue again as it runs through wooded areas with some homes and businesses.
 PA 601 continues into the borough of Boswell and passes more residences along with a few businesses on Atkinson Way, heading northeast.
 The route makes a left turn to continue north on Penn Avenue where it passes through woodland and crosses Quemahoning Creek before turning northeast.
 The road crosses back into Jenner Township and continues through a mix of farm fields and woods with some homes.
 PA 601 curves to the north before making a bend to the east to enter Conemaugh Township.
 Here, the route runs through the residential community of Jerome prior to turning southeast and interchanging with the US 219 freeway.

 Past this, the road curves east through a mix of farms, woods, and homes before heading into woodland and turning to the north.
 The route runs along the west bank of the Stonycreek River as it turns east and crosses PA 403 in rural residential areas.
 At this point, PA 601 becomes Seanor Road and continues east through forested areas with a few homes, with CSX's S&C Subdivision railroad line and the Stonycreek River running to the south of the road, passing through Maple Ridge.
 The route crosses the railroad line and the river into Paint Township and makes a turn to the south before turning northeast and crossing the Shade Creek and Norfolk Southern's South Fork Secondary railroad line.
 PA 601 turns north and winds northeast through more forests, soon heading into a mix of farmland and woodland with some homes.
 The road becomes more straight before it makes a turn to the north and continues into the borough of Paint.
 Here, PA 601 heads into residential areas, turning east onto Main Street and ending at an interchange with PA 56.

 Major intersections

 PA 601 Truck

-Pennsylvania Route 601 Truck signs have been posted to direct truck drivers the easiest access to PA 601 via US 219.
+Pennsylvania Route 601 Truck is a truck route bypassing downtown Somerset.
+Mainline PA 601 experiences heavy truck volume due to its access to the Pennsylvania Turnpike at Exit 110.
+PA 601 Truck follows PA 281 and North Pleasant Avenue around the east side of Somerset to redirect truck traffic.